lleevveell66/HyperClock/README.md

 </h1>

 ## Installation:
 - Download and install your favorite SD Card imager.
-I use Win32DiskImager .
+I now use Rasperry Pi Imager .
 - Download and write the latest Raspbian image to the microSD card (don't get any "Lite" version, or pygame will be very difficult to install)
 - Insert microSD card and boot the RPi